dante0624/macDotfiles/FirefoxUserChrome/README.md

 Firefox has a feature for inspecting the chrome content like normal "inspect element" but it is kind of hidden.
 The steps to use it are:
 1. Go to normal inspect element
-2. Click `...` just left of the closing `x`
+1. Click `...` just left of the closing `x`
-3. Click `settings`
+1. Click `settings`
-4. Under `Advanced settings` enable two things:
+1. Under `Advanced settings` enable two things:
-    - Enable browser chrome and add-on debugging toolboxes
+    1. Enable browser chrome and add-on debugging toolboxes
-    - Enable remote debugging
+    1. Enable remote debugging
-5. Close this normal inspect element
+1. Close this normal inspect element
-6. Go to Hamburger menu > More Tools > Browser Toolbox
+1. Go to Hamburger menu > More Tools > Browser Toolbox
-7. Allow the incoming connection
+1. Allow the incoming connection
+1. To debug how things look:
+    1. Open this debugger window in split-screen
+    1. Hovering over an HTML DIV will highlight that DIV, just like in normal inspect element
+1. To debug keyboard shortcuts
+    1. In the Inspector, search for #mainKeyset
+    1. There, you see all assigned keyboard shortcuts
+    1. Can right-click on one and choose "Use in Console" to inspect it more

 ### User Chrome
 Firefox allows for (but only barely supports) users modifying this chrome at Firefox startup time.